Fraxinetum: High point

 Men from Fraxinetum may have participated in the Fatimid raid on Genoa in 935.
 They certainly destroyed the port of Fréjus in 940, prompting a response from King Hugh of Italy.
 In 941 or 942, he sought an alliance with the Byzantine Empire and received a favourable response from the Emperor Romanos Lekapenos.
-While he attacked Fraxinetum by land, a fleet of Byzantine chelandia destroyed the Muslim ships with Greek fire.
+To seal the alliance, Hugh's daughter Bertha was married to Romanos's grandson, Romanos II.
+While Hugh attacked Fraxinetum by land, a fleet of Byzantine chelandia destroyed the Muslim ships with Greek fire.
+The base for Byzantine operations was probably Sardinia.
 At the moment when Fraxinetum on the cusp of surrender, Hugh received news that a rival for the Italian throne, Margrave Berengar of Ivrea, was preparing to invade Italy with an army of Saxons from his exile in Germany.
 Hugh called off the siege and made an arrangement with the Muslims.
 They were allowed to keep the Alpine passes, presumably in exchange for defending the Italian frontier.
 It is possible that Hugh's abrupt change of policy was also related to the commercial relations he opened up with the Umayyad caliphate around the same time.

-Hugh's decision was condemned by contemporary Christian writers.
+In any case, Hugh's decision was condemned by contemporary Christian writers.
 Liudprand blamed him for the death of hundreds or even thousands of Christians.
 In the decade of the 940s, Fraxinetum was at the apex of its power and gave shelter to a number of Christian rebels.
 After his downfall in 962, King Adalbert of Italy took refuge in Fraxinetum.
 In his Annals, under the year 951, Flodoard of Reims records that "the Saracens occupying the Alpine passes extract tribute from travellers to Rome, only thus allowing them to pass."

 Around 954, Fraxinetum came into conflict with Hungarian invaders.
 King Conrad of Burgundy took advantage of the conflict to slaughter both sides.
 The major defeat dealt to the Hungarians by King Otto I of Germany at the Battle of Lechfeld the following year allowed the German king to focus on the threat from Fraxinetum.
 At one point a military expedition may have been planned, but it never took place.
 This did not stop Widukind of Corvey from listing the Saracens among Otto's defeated enemies.